 PTSD is often associated with members of the military, but it is also very common for individuals involved in serious car accidents to suffer from.
 One study found that close to 33% of non-fatal accident victims had posttraumatic stress disorder after their accidents.
 Unfortunately, PTSD can be a long-term condition where individuals are forced to take medication, seek counseling, or undergo other mental health treatments to manage.

 These conditions can have a very serious impact on a victim’s quality of life.
 Not only are they physically limited from their injuries, but having emotional trauma, on top of the physical and financial problems, can be paralyzing.
 Individuals who suffer from these and other mental health conditions after their car accidents may be entitled to compensation.

 Courts across Utah recognize the extent to which accident victims suffer mentally and emotionally.
 For this reason, judges often award compensation to victims for their pain and suffering.
 Although money does not eliminate the emotional turmoil, it can provide victims access to resources that can make the situation more bearable.

 A Salt Lake Personal Injury Attorney Can Help You

-If you were injured in a car accident caused by a negligent driver, it is crucial for you to contact an experienced lawyer as soon as possible.
+If you were injured in a car accident caused by a negligent driver, it is crucial for you to contact an experienced motor vehicle accident lawyer as soon as possible.
 Suffering physically and mentally after a car accident can drastically limit your ability to function in the same way you did before your accident.